Yangiboev/resume/README.md

 - Utilized Agile Methodologies to manage full life-cycle development of the project and involved in business requirement phase which involved direct interaction with clients.

+- Experienced in frontend development using Vue js framework in 4 monthes.

 **Micheal's Harborside in USA,  May, 2019 – September, 2019 <br>  Server**

 **McDonalds  in USA,  May, 2019 – September, 2019 <br>  Cook**